ocapn/ocapn/draft-specifications/CapTP Specification.md

 Capability Transport Protocol (CapTP) is a secure messaging protocol designed for communication between objects in distributed systems across networks.
 By utilizing a capability security model, CapTP ensures both security and functionality without compromise.
-In this model, an object can use a reference to another object (capability) if and only if it possesses a reference to it.
+In this model, an object can use another object (capability) if and only if it possesses a reference to it.
 In other words, "if you don't have it, you can't use it."

 CapTP offers several valuable features, including: